 Chandrayaan 2: He has touched our hearts say ISRO scientists on Modi’s speech

-Bengaluru, Sep 09: Prime Minister Narendra Modi's address and outpouring of support and kind words for Isro after the unsuccessful bid by Chandrayaan-2's Vikram module to touch-down on the lunar surface have boosted the morale of its scientists, space agency's chairman K Sivan said.
+Bengaluru, Sep 09: Prime Minister Narendra Modi's address and the outpouring of support and kind words for ISRO after the unsuccessful bid by Chandrayaan-2's Vikram module to touch-down on the lunar surface have boosted the morale of its scientists, space agency's chairman K Sivan said.

-"We are extremely happy (with PM's address as well as nation rallying behind Isro).
+"We are extremely happy (with PM's address as well as nation rallying behind ISRO).
 It has boosted the morale of our people," Sivan told PTI.

-Former ISRO Chariman K Kasturirangan praised the Prime Minister for inspiring, encouraging and reassuring Sivan and his team and fully backing them.
+Former ISRO Chairman K Kasturirangan praised the Prime Minister for inspiring, encouraging and reassuring Sivan and his team and fully backing them.

 Chandrayaan 2 Vikram lander located, efforts on to re-establish contact, says ISRO